einbahnstrasse/Goldford-MTEC1003/labs/14/lab-14-part2-web-design.md

 <div>Divider4</div>
 {% endhighlight %}

-We're going to give each of these 4 div containers an ID selector.
-Why would we do this??
-The reason is simple: We want these divs to have _unique_ properties that aren't shared with the other elements, and as you'll recall from Lab 13, we typically use ID selectors to designate _unique_ properties.
+We're going to give each of these 4 divs 2 kinds of selectors.
+As you'll recall from last week's lab: these are called **class** selectors and **ID** selectors.
+Why would we need both kinds?
+The reason is simple: We want these divs to have some _global_ properties that they share with _all_ our divs, and for that we typically use a class selector.
+And at the same we want them to have _unique_ properties that are not shared with the other divs.
+As you'll also recall from Lab 13, we typically use ID selectors to designate these _unique_ properties.

-So, give each of these divs a unique ID selector, for example "first," "second," "third," and "fourth."
+So, give each of these divs a common class selector — call it "stuff" — and also a unique ID selector, for example "first," "second," "third," and "fourth."
 Add these selectors inline with each div's opening tag, like so:

 {% highlight html %}
-<div id="first">Divider1</div>
+<div class="stuff" id="first">Divider1</div>
-<div id="second">Divider2</div>
+<div class="stuff" id="second">Divider2</div>
-<div id="third">Divider3</div>
+<div class="stuff" id="third">Divider3</div>
-<div id="fourth">Divider4</div>
+<div class="stuff" id="fourth">Divider4</div>
 {% endhighlight %}

 Again, we'll use these selectors to add style and positioning in CSS.